rhamdeew/skukozh/README.md

 - Hidden files and directories (starting with `.`)
 - Binary files (common image, audio, video formats, etc.)
 - Third-party package directories (`node_modules`, `vendor`, `dist`, etc.)
+- Any files or directories specified in .gitignore files

+Use the `-no-ignore` flag to include common ignored files and directories, but still respect .gitignore rules.
-Use the `-no-ignore` flag to include all files.
+Use the `-hidden` flag to include all files and override .gitignore rules completely.

 ## Special Thanks